 Using the wheel won’t eradicate the issues or eliminate your child’s emotions.
 But, it will help you discern the reasons behind the behavior and help them regulate their feelings more smoothly.

 Let’s say you and your kids are getting ready to leave the house.
 One child might be struggling with every step, and you can sense a meltdown coming.
-You can work through the feelings wheel.
-All you have to do is ask questions like, “are you sad, angry, or afraid?”
-This can help your child feel more understood.

-This is the first step to deescalating the situation in a healthier way.
+This is the first step to de-escalating the situation in a healthier way.

 Use the wheel of emotions to connect on a deeper level